larryhudson/netlify-plugin-redirect-with-auth/README.md

 ## Features

-- Adds redirects with custom authentication headers
+- Adds redirects with custom authentication headers - header is set in an environment variable, separate from the code in your repo
 - Works for both build and development environments
 - Configurable through the `netlify.toml` file